masneyb/gftp/README.md

 ## When using the FTPS protocol, gFTP cannot connect if the remote server uses a self signed certificate.

+  Go to `FTP` menu -> `Preferences` -> `SSL Engine` and untick `Verify SSL Peer`

-  You must add the public key of your self signed CA to your OpenSSL certs directory.
-On my Debian box, the OpenSSL certs are installed in /usr/lib/ssl/ certs.
+  Or you should add the public key of your self signed CA to your OpenSSL certs directory.